 The two main themes throughout the course are vector geometry and linear transformations.
 Topics from vector geometry include vector arithmetic, dot product, cross product, and representations of lines and planes in three-space.
 Linear transformations covered include rotations, reflections, shears and projections.
-Students will study the matrix representations of linear transformations along with their derivations.
-The curriculum also presents Affine geometry and affine transformations along with connections to computer graphics.
+Students study the matrix representations of linear transformations along with their derivations.
+The curriculum also presents affine geometry and affine transformations along with connections to computer graphics.
 This course also includes a review of relevant algebra and trigonometry concepts.
-Students may only earn credit for one of MAT 100 or MAT 140.

-MAT 150 - Calculus and Analytic Geometry I (4 Cr.)
+MAT 150 Calculus and Analytic Geometry I (4 Cr.)